 When the sun is shining, there are fewer more pleasant ways to relax than by having a picnic in one of London’s public spaces.
-We’ve rounded up 10 of our favourite spots below – grab a blanket, pack a hamper and stretch out on the grass for an afternoon to remember.
+We’ve rounded up a few of our favourite spots below – grab a blanket, pack a hamper and stretch out on the grass for an afternoon to remember.

 Hyde Park has many attractions that make it a perfect picnic spot – not only is there oodles of space in which you can stretch out to enjoy some nosh, but you can also go roller-blading, play numerous sports and go boating on the Serpentine.
 Hyde Park is also the venue for fantastic events at which picnics are welcome – September’s Proms in the Park is just one of the great options.
 The wonderful Kensington Gardens is just a short stroll away, why not spend a day exploring both?